Automatic meter readings tie consumption to a time-stamp in a data base.

 react conditionally to thresholds

-- less likely to be ignored, but not very good without user context
+- less likely to be ignored, but not very good without user contextbetter yet they might allow;

 so call this "smarter",